SchokiCoder/book_modern_c/src/24_optional.md

 library name.
 Example: `clang main.o -l SDL2 -o executable`

-If you path environment variable can't be set or you can't add your library into that directory you can also explicitly tell the compiler where to find libraries with for example `-L ../mylibs/`.
+If your path environment variable can't be set or you can't add your library into that directory, you can also explicitly tell the compiler where to find libraries with `-L ../mylibs/`.
 This is sometimes also necessary for the header includes like:

 ```C
 #include <SDL.h>
 ```

-This is also based on that path environment variable.
+This is also based on a path environment variable.
 The compiler option "-I" lets you give a path for includes.

 ## Single header libraries (SHL's)